-EASY recipe with an authentic taste, this Thai Massaman Curry has tender cooked chicken in a luxurious coconut sauce.
-The recipe also includes an option to cook rice at the same time using the Pot-in-Pot technique.
-I have also included vegetarian options and a stovetop recipe for you.
+EASY recipe with an authentic taste, this Thai Massaman Curry has tender cooked chicken and potatoes in a creamy coconut sauce.
+The best part is that you can also cook rice at the same time using the Pot-in-Pot technique and the whole meal is ready in under 30 minutes.

-For 10+ years I have been making Stove Top Thai massaman curry using my friend's recipe.
-The best homemade curry with a perfect combination of spices chunks of creamy potatoes and tender, fall-apart chicken.
+For many years I have been making Thai masaman curry on a stovetop using my friend Punitha's recipe.
+The best homemade curry with a perfect combination of spices, chunks of creamy potatoes, and tender, fall-apart chicken.
 The addition of whole cashews adds a luxurious nutty taste resulting in a better-than-restaurant curry.

 What is Massaman Curry?